flashbots/builder/README.md

     --builder.no_bundle_fetcher    (default: false)
           Disable the bundle fetcher

+    --builder.price_cutoff_percent value (default: 50)
+          flashbots - The minimum effective gas price threshold used for bucketing transactions by price.
+For example if the top transaction in a list has an effective gas price of 1000 wei and price_cutoff_percent is 10 (i.e. 10%), then the minimum effective gas price included in the same bucket as the top transaction is (1000 * 10%) = 100 wei.
+          NOTE: This flag is only used when miner.algotype=greedy-buckets [$FLASHBOTS_BUILDER_PRICE_CUTOFF_PERCENT]

     --builder.rate_limit_duration value (default: "500ms")
           Determines rate limit of events processed by builder.
 For example, a value of